 - Professor Pamela Pavliscak

 Teaching students to be effective technology consumers is a valuable lesson at any age, and its importance only continues to grow today.
-By banning devices altogether, this learning opportunity is lost, and students are less likely to view their devices as productive or supportive tools.
+By banning devices altogether, this learning opportunity is lost, and students are less likely to use their devices productively.

 Education should help prepare students for their future, and an important part of that is preparing them to be both effective listeners and highly intentional and efficient technology users.
 Enabling students to strike a balance between on and offline experiences will help pave their way toward success.